Making investments in real estate is like having a permanent life insurance policy that you do not pay premiums for.

-Over the past three years, however, a new concept known as real estate crowdfunding has revolutionized how property investments are done, and with great success.
+Over the past three years, however, two new concepts known as real estate crowdfunding and peer to peer lending has revolutionized how property investments are done, and with great success.

-Crowdfunding is a means of generating capital through the collective effort of a large pool of people via a crowdfunding platform.
+Crowdfunding is a means of generating capital through the collective effort of a large pool of people via a crowdfunding platforms.

 In the past, raising capital meant approaching a small group of wealthy investors such as banks with your business plan so you could get funds.

 This approach meant that you had to really impress these investors for you to get the funding.

 In crowdfunding, however, all you need to do is pitch your idea on the crowdfunding platforms which has thousands of people willing to invest in viable business ideas.

 The take is that you can reach a lot of people while using minimal resources and having a higher chance of getting investors.

 Real estate crowdfunding, similarly, works under the same principle in that it involves multiple investors pooling their funds in a real estate project.

 However, this type of crowdfunding is different in the way investments are made, the level of risk involved, and the potential returns that the investor stands to enjoy.